Online Moral Injury Therapy for Ontario Professionals Carrying Guilt and Shame

 What is Therapy for Moral Injury?

 I help people recover from the inner cost of moral injury.
 My approach blends psychotherapy, ethics, and soul care.
-Together, we slow down the story you carry, name what feels unspeakable, and begin to work with the identity shock.
+Together, we slow down the story, name what feels unspeakable, and begin to work with the identity shock.
 This work helps you rebuild trust in yourself, your values, and your life.

 Online therapy makes this accessible whether you’re in Kitchener, Toronto, or anywhere in Ontario.
 Many clients find it easier to begin this work in the privacy of their own space.
 Sessions are confidential and eligible for insurance under psychotherapy.